openSUSE/orthos2/docs/userguide.rst

 .. image:: img/userguide/10_machine_release.jpg
   :alt: Orthos2 Machine Overview - Crop on Release & Extend Reservation

-- Release Machine: This field is only for machines that resaved under your name.
+- Release Machine: This field is only for machines that are reserved under your name.
 Here you have the possibility to release the machine for other users.

 Virtual Machines
 ================